williexu/pql/README.md

 Use the built-in API schema generator to create an API for your database in moments.
-If desired, edit the generated schema to better reflect your data model, for instance if your database is substantially normalized, or has an otherwise loose mapping from tables to public entities.
+If desired, edit the generated schema to better reflect your data model, for instance if your database is substantially normalized or has an otherwise loose mapping from tables to public entities.

 ## Demonstration